Northern Rhône

 Nearby Appellations

-The Northern Rhône sits on ancient Hercynian bedrock dominated by granite, schist, and gneiss formations dating back 300-400 million years, with some limestone deposits.
-These crystalline rocks create excellent drainage on the steep slopes while forcing vine roots deep into fractured bedrock, concentrating mineral uptake and creating the characteristic minerality in the wines.
+The Northern Rhône sits on ancient crystalline bedrock of granite, schist, and gneiss from the Massif Central, with some limestone outcrops, particularly in the north.
+These hard, metamorphic rocks create excellent drainage on the steep slopes while forcing vine roots to penetrate deep into fractured bedrock, creating water stress that concentrates flavors.
+The thin topsoil layer over impermeable granite bedrock creates rapid runoff during rains but retains heat to extend the growing season.

 Grapes of Rhône Valley